eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

 | Component+Node        | Channel Group | homeassistant/component/node/object|
 | -> Component Features | Channel       | state/topic/defined/in/comp/config |

+---

-There is also a generic "topic" thing available, where you can manually add the following channels to:
+There is also a generic "topic" thing available.

+You can manually add the following channels:

 ## Supported Channels